 - Is religion of value whether or not there is a God?

 - How can we estimate the mass of the atmosphere?

 - What is the difference between intention and foresight?

 - You’re in a desert and two enemies are working independently.
 One poisons your water bottle, the other then tips the water out (not knowing it was poisoned).
 You walk out into the desert and die of thirst.
 Which one is guilty of murder?

 - What is a monopoly?
 What are the advantages and disadvantages?

 This website is a fantastic source for more questions that you can chew over: https://sites.google.com/site/oxbridgeinterviewquestions

 These are all examples of genuine questions that have been asked within interviews.
 Any ones you’ve heard that involve breaking windows, catching balls or setting fire to things are almost certainly not genuine experiences.
 Do NOT allow others to scare you with tall tales, or make you believe the system is rigged against you.
 It really isn’t.
 In fact the whole interviewing system is perhaps the fairest and most democratic way of letting people get in on merit, and not because they’ve been primped, prepped and preened by tutors.
 Don’t fall for media scaremongering, or let lesser people bring you down.
 You’ve got this!

 So this was part one of our guide to preparing for Oxbridge interviews.
-In a few days we’ll publish part two – which will give you some more practical tips on how you can prepare, what you should wear and what you can expect when you get there.
 Why not post below how you’d respond to any of the interview questions listed above, and we can start a dialogue on what makes an effective or less effective interview response.